- Steam games are prone to graphics-related issues, mainly caused by DLLs and drivers.

 4. Delete SweetFX files for the game

 - Open the folder for the game the error arises.

-- Then select these seven SweetFX files by holding the Ctrl key:
+- Delete all SweetFX files by holding the Ctrl key:

 - Click the Delete button on the Home tab to erase selected files.